a4happy20/jellyfin-media-card-sensors/README.md

   packages: !include_dir_named packages
 ```

+Be sure to create the packages folder `config/packages/jellyfin_media_card.yaml`
 (If you already have a `homeassistant:` block, just add the `packages:` line under it.)
 Alternatively, include this one file directly: